Selflender logo

 How Gen Z workers compare to other generations

-The majority of workers surveyed (93.3%) said they enjoy interacting with coworkers in different age ranges from their own, but how do other generations' feelings about work compare to Gen Z’s?
+The majority of workers surveyed in all age groups (98.3%) said they enjoy interacting with coworkers in different age ranges from their own, but how do other generations' feelings about work compare to Gen Z’s?

 Adults from all generations were asked about their main motivation for going to work.
-The most common answer among Gen Z respondents was climbing the career ladder (22.9%) followed by a passion for their work (20.3%).
+The most common answer among Gen Z respondents was job security, with 29.4% choosing this as their biggest motivation, followed by the people they work with (28%).

-In comparison, respondents in the Millennial, Gen X, and Baby Boomer age groups were less focused on climbing the career ladder (12.6%) but even more focused on feeling passionate about their work (31.1%).
+In comparison, respondents in the Millennial, Gen X, and Baby Boomer age groups were less focused on job security (3%), and more motivated by getting paid (50.3%), and developing skills and experience (16.2%).

-Main motivation for going to work Gen Z Other generations
+Gen Z’s motivation for going to work compared to other generations

 Most workers feel some loyalty to their employer

-Gen Z workers prefer remote work over going into the office or having a hybrid schedule, as 49.3% say working remotely would be their first choice.
-Workers from other generations prefer going into the office (40.1%) but are also more likely than Gen Z to opt for a hybrid setup (23.2% vs 13.9%).
+Gen Z workers prefer remote work slightly over going into the office or having a hybrid schedule, as 36.4% say working remotely would be their first choice, though the figures for each type of work are fairly similar.
+Workers from other generations prefer a mix of in-person and remote work (43.5%).

 Gen Zers feel more guilty about calling in sick

-This reflects other research from Bamboo HR which found that 64% of workers feel negative emotions like stress, anxiety, guilt, and fear when calling in sick.
-[8] Bamboo HR, “Why U.S. Workers Don’t Take Sick Leave” https://www.bamboohr.com/resources/guides/sick-guilt-2023
+This reflects another survey in 2023 from Bamboo HR, which found that 64% of workers feel negative emotions like stress, anxiety, guilt, and fear when calling in sick.
+[7] Bamboo HR, "Why U.S. Workers Don't Take Sick Leave" https://www.bamboohr.com/resources/guides/sick-guilt-2023

-Do workers feel guilty about calling in sick for work?
-Gen Z (%) Not Gen Z (%)
+The percentage of workers who feel guilty about calling in sick for work

 Do workers agree with Gen Z stereotypes?